michd/step-sequencer/README.md

 ## Changelog

+### v0.2.1:

+* Implemented volume control in interface using the awesome [jQuery Kontrol](https://github.com/aterrien/jQuery-Kontrol) plugin.
+Thanks for reminding me of it, [diggabyte](https://github.com/diggabyte)

 ### v0.2:

 The previous version was mostly initial inspiration.
 This weekend I've been focussed on structuring things nicely, and as a result there isn't much new in terms of features.